kyma-project/kyma/docs/serverless/08-02-create-git-function.md

     export NAMESPACE={FUNCTION_NAMESPACE}
     ```

-    (Optional) If you are willing to use a private repository, create a secret with credentials to the repository:
+If you use a secured repository, you must first create a Secret with basic authentication to this repository in the same Namespace as the Function:

     ```yaml
     cat <<EOF | kubectl apply -f -